 - Positive Ionotropic: It increases the force of contraction of the heart by reversibly inhibiting the activity of the myocardial Na-K ATPase pump, an enzyme that controls the movement of ions into the heart.
 Digoxin induces an increase in intracellular sodium that will drive an influx of calcium in the heart and cause an increase in contractility.
 Cardiac output increases with a subsequent decrease in ventricular filling pressures.

 - AV Node Inhibition: Digoxin has vagomimetic effects on the AV node.
 By stimulating the parasympathetic nervous system, it slows electrical conduction in the atrioventricular node, therefore, decreases the heart rate.
-The rise in calcium levels leads to prolongation of phase 4, and phase 0 of the cardiac action potential thus increases the refractory period of the AV node.
+The rise in calcium levels leads to prolongation of phase 4 and phase 0 of the cardiac action potential, thus increasing the AV node's refractory period.
 Slower conduction through the AV node carries a decreased ventricular response.

-Another use of digoxin is to induce fetal death prior to a second-trimester abortion.
-Digoxin kills the cells and poisons the tissues of the fetus
+Another use of digoxin is to induce fetal death before a second-trimester abortion.
+Digoxin kills the cells and poisons the tissues of the fetus.

 The kidneys excrete digoxin in direct proportion to the glomerular filtration rate; the liver metabolizes 16 %.
 Digoxin has a half-life that varies from 36 to 48 hours, which may increase in cases of renal failure.